 As a parent or guardian, you are your child's first teacher.
 We know that understanding how your child is doing in school is important to you.
 This guide will help you understand student assessment in your child's school.
-If you have any questions, contact the school or make an appointment to see your child's teacher or principal.
+If you have any questions, contact the school or make an appointment to see your child's teacher or Principal.

-You can support your child's learning (School Act, Section 16.2) by:
+You can support your child's learning (Education Act, Section 32) by:

-- working in partnership with school staff; - providing a quiet place for your child to study at home; - keeping current with your child's progress online through the Power School Portal. - staying informed and keeping in touch with school staff.
+- · working in partnership with school staff; - providing a quiet place for your child to study at home; - keeping current with your child's progress online through the Power School Portal. - staying informed and staying connected with school staff.
 This includes reading newsletters and other school materials; and - participating in parent-teacher conferences.

-Teachers will help your child succeed (School Act, Section 18) by:
+Teachers will help your child succeed (Education Act, Section 196) by:

-- providing programming that is suitable for your child; - providing many opportunities and different ways for students to show what they know; - giving students who've missed important assessments and activities the chance to complete the work, as specified in the course outline; - providing a course outline for all courses that clearly explains what's expected of students and how student work will be graded/marked; - keeping detailed, accurate notes describing your child's successes and challenges; - communicating with you regularly about your child's progress and achievement; and providing opportunities for you to be involved in your child's learning.
+- providing programming that is suitable for your child; - providing many opportunities and diverse ways for students to show what they know; - giving students who have missed important assessments and activities the chance to complete the work, as specified in the course outline; - providing a course outline for all courses that clearly explains what is expected of students and how student work will be graded/marked; - keeping detailed, accurate notes describing your child's successes and challenges; - communicating with you regularly about your child's progress and achievement; and providing opportunities for you to be involved in your child's learning.

-Students have a responsibility for their own learning (School Act, Section 12) and are expected to:
+Students have a responsibility for their own learning (Education Act, Section 31) and are expected to:

-- come to school every day and on time; - finish their assignments, projects and tasks to the best of their ability; - participate in activities to celebrate learning; - demonstrate that they are learning; and - take advantage of chances offered to revise or redo assignments or tests so they can show growth in their knowledge and skills.
+- come to school every day and on time; - finish their assignments, projects, and tasks to the best of their ability; - participate in activities to celebrate learning; - demonstrate that they are learning; and - take advantage of chances offered to revise or redo assignments or tests so they can show growth in their knowledge and skills.